 We’re excited about the future!
 The response we had to this hunt was generally positive, and we’ll definitely be running a second one next year.
 The main themes from the survey feedback so far are that people want more (and slightly easier) puzzles, live stats on the website, progressively self-unlocked hints (in addition to the contextual email hints), and more mobile-friendly puzzle pages.
 We hope we can improve on all of these things for next time.
 We’re so glad you joined us for Puzzle Potluck 1 and hope to see you all again for Puzzle Potluck 2!

 We've been having a heated internal debate on whether p u z z l e h u n t is one word or two, and decided to survey the puzzle community about it.
 The results are in: "puzzle hunt" wins 49 - 39!
-Some of us are rejoicing and the rest of us are sad.
+Some of us are rejoicing and the rest of us are crying.

 We compiled a bunch of funny anecdotes from teams (and ourselves).
 Here they are, with occasional commentary from us in italics: